 While working for the St. Louis Ballet Company, she spent 2 years working with the board of directors supporting the dance company’s fund raising and local productions.
 Emily, along with two other instructors, helped launch the competitive dance team at St. Louis Ballet.
-She has taken girls to local competitions for the past two years since the inception of the team.
-As a full- time employee, Emily has been working for the past five years for a local accounting firm.
-She recently began choreographing dances for a special father/daughter wedding dance or a fun performance for an entire wedding party.
+She has taken girls to local competitions for the past two years, since the inception of the team.
+As a full- time employee, Emily worked for 5 years for a local accounting firm.
+For the past 5 years, Emily has also began choreographing dances for special father/daughter, mother/son wedding dances or a fun performance for an entire wedding party.

-Emily is extremely excited for this new chapter to begin after her marriage last year to Jason Striegel and the addition of Aang, their standard poodle, and a new home in South County.
+Emily is extremely excited for this new chapter to begin after her marriage in 2019 to Jason Striegel and the addition of Aang, their standard poodle, and a new home in South County.
 It’s been a dream she has had for many years; to teach dance full-time and inspire her students to have the same love that she has always had for the art of dance.

 Taylor was born and raised in St. Louis, Missouri.
 She danced competitively at Motion Express Dance Studio for 13 years where she competed in ballet, tap, musical theatre, modern, jazz, hip hop and lyrical.
 While there, Taylor was also given the opportunity to teach and choreograph for Motion Express Dance Studio.
 Taylor attended Lindbergh High School and graduated in 2010.
 She was a member of the Lindbergh Varsity Flyerettes Dance Team.